 Who is eligible to apply for the Fellowship?

-Any school systems leader who has at least two years of full-time teaching experience, a track record of increasing student achievement, adult management experience, and a strong desire to be a senior school systems leader.
+Any school systems leader who has at least two years of full-time teaching experience, a track record of increasing student achievement, adult management experience, and a strong desire to be a senior school systems leader is eligible to apply for the Fellowship.

 Can I nominate someone for the Fellowship?

 Yes – nominations and referrals are welcome and an important way we identify candidates for the Fellowship.
 Nearly two-thirds of fellows from the first four cohorts came from nominations.
 To nominate someone, please go to the nominations tab.
 You may nominate multiple individuals, including yourself.

 Do I have to be nominated in order to apply?

 No. The application is open to all individuals who meet the requirements and wish to apply.

 How do I apply?

 Individuals who wish to be considered for the Fellowship must apply online.
-Applications for the 2019 Cohort will be available in January 2019.
+The application window for the 2020 Cohort will open by January 2020.

 How are fellows selected?

-The selection process consists of an application review, reference checks, a phone interview, and a final, in-person selection day (the Fellowship will cover travel and accommodations for finalists).
+The selection process consists of a written application, a virtual interview, reference checks, and a final, in-person selection day (the Fellowship will cover travel and accommodations for finalists).

 What is the minimum required experience in order to be considered for the Fellowship?

 We do not require a minimum number of years of experience in order to be considered for the Fellowship.
-Fellows from the first three cohorts have an average of 15 years of work experience, with some who began teaching as recently as 2010.
+Fellows from the first four cohorts had an average of 14 years of work experience upon beginning the Fellowship, with some who began teaching as recently as 2011.
 We are looking for highly capable individuals who have a track record of improving student achievement outcomes, experience managing adults, and a strong vision and motivation to become senior school systems leaders.

 When will applicants be notified whether they will attend final, in-person selection?

-Applicants will be notified whether they’re invited to attend final selection day by Spring 2019.
+Applicants will be notified whether they’re invited to attend final selection day by the end of March, 2020.

 How many fellows will be admitted?